jkomoros/boardgame/README.md

 type PlayerTurnFinisher interface {
     //TurnDone should return nil when the turn is done, or a descriptive error
     //if the turn is not done.
-    TurnDone(state boardgame.State) error
+    TurnDone() error
     //ResetForTurnStart will be called when this player begins their turn.
-    ResetForTurnStart(state boardgame.State) error
+    ResetForTurnStart() error
     //ResetForTurnEnd will be called right before the CurrentPlayer is
     //advanced to the next player.
-    ResetForTurnEnd(state boardgame.State) error
+    ResetForTurnEnd() error
 }
 ```

 In most cases, your playerState has enough information to return an answer for each of these.
-However, some games have more complicated logic that must look at other aspects of the State as well, which is why a full copy of the state is also provided in the method signatures.
+However, some games have more complicated logic that must look at other aspects of the State as well.
+If that's necessary, you can find the state your playerState is part of by inspecting the state that was passed to it via SetState().

 `moves.FinishTurn` uses the GameDelegate's `CurrentPlayerIndex` to figure out who the current player is.
 It then calls `TurnDone` on the playerState for the player whose turn it is.
 If the turn is done (that is, `nil` is returned), it calls `ResetForTurnEnd` on the given PlayerState, then advances to the next player by calling gameState.`SetCurrentPlayer` (wrapping around if it's currently the last player's turn), and then calls `ResetForTurnStart` on the player whose turn it now is.
 This is where you typically configure how many actions of each type the current player has remaining.